Witten-Reshetikhin-Turaev invariants and homological blocks for plumbed homology spheres: An asymtotic formula

 \subsection{Asymtotic expansion of infinite series with weighted Gauss sums}

 In this subsection, we study a family of infinite series $ F(f; t) $ with weighted Gauss sums, which involves both WRT invariants and homological blocks.
 We start with the following asymptotic formula following from \cref{prop:Euler--Maclaurin_poly}.
+In the following statement, we use notations $ \varepsilon, \calS, Q $ and so on, which we prepared in \cref{sec:fund_data,sec:HB_false}.